Wind power in Wyoming

 Wyoming has one of the highest wind power potentials of any state in the United States.
 In 2019, Wyoming had wind powered electricity generating capacity of 1,589 MW, which produced 9.85% of its electric generation, with an additional 3,753 MW under construction.
 However, the wind generation in that year was Wyoming's third-lowest in the 2010s.
-By 2020, wind capacity increased to 2738 MW and 8448 gigawatt-hours of electricity were produced from wind in 2021, more than double 2019 production.
+By 2020, wind capacity increased to 2738 MW, and 8448 gigawatt-hours of electricity were produced from wind in 2021, more than double 2019 production.
 Additional wind capacity and needed transmission lines are under construction or planned, despite political headwinds from Wyoming's strong coal and oil sectors.

 Resource

-Wyoming's geography of high-altitude prairies with broad ridges makes the state an ideal site for the development of wind resources.
-Other factors that positively affect Wyoming's wind power development potential include transmission capabilities, the high energy needs of nearby population centers, high public support of wind power development in the state (97% support), and the historical importance of energy sectors to the state's economy.
+Wyoming's geography of high-altitude prairies with broad ridges makes it an ideal site for the development of wind resources.
+Other factors that positively affect the state's wind power development potential include transmission capabilities, the high energy needs of nearby population centers, high public support of wind power development in the state (97% support), and the historical importance of energy sectors to the state's economy.

 Disadvantages to large-scale wind power production include competition from fossil fuels industry, as coal power provided 42.7 TWh (90%) of Wyoming electricity in 2016, compared to 3.8 TWh for wind.
-Wyoming taxes wind power with $1/MWh which provided the state with $3.8 million in 2015.
+Wyoming taxes wind power at $1/MWh, which provided the state with $3.8 million in 2015.

 The Big Hollow is a wind eroded deflation basin located to the west of Laramie, Wyoming in the United States.
-It is the second largest wind eroded depression in the world.
-The Big Hollow is the largest deflation basin in North America.
+It is the second largest wind eroded depression in the world, and the largest deflation basin in North America.